vliu15/3d-brain-tumor-segmentation/README.md

 python test.py --test_folder /path/to/test/data --prepro_file data/image_mean_std.npy --chkpt_file chkpt.hdf5
 ```
 *You must specify the same model parameters as the ones use in training for the trained weights to be successfully loaded.*

+### Results
+We run training on a V100 32GB GPU.
+Each epoch consist of around 1400 examples after data augmentation and takes around 75 minutes to run.